gamelab/kiwi.js/README.md

 You don't need to build the library to use it.
 The repo has prebuilt files in the `/build` folder.

 Kiwi.js is currently using Typescript 1.0.0
 Either - use Visual Studio/TS extension.
-There are csproj files for both the main project and also the examples.
+There are csproj files for the main project.

 ##Extending Kiwi.js